World’s Biggest Hug: Christ the Redeemer PSA

 What is Coca-Cola’s Happiness Truck?

-It is a street activation in Rio de Janeiro where a branded truck dispenses free Coca-Cola and beach-themed gifts to passersby who press a large button, extending the earlier Happiness Machine concept.
+It is a street activation in Rio de Janeiro where a branded truck dispenses free Coca-Cola and beach-themed gifts to passersby who press a large “PUSH” button.

-How is it different from the original Happiness Machine?
+How is it related to the Happiness Machine?

 Why does the push-button format work so well?